-The organization of the site looks to achieve a well-connected site design by:

-- Transitioning the project into two well scaled building blocks that are organized by a series of semi-public open space. - Future residential use is balanced with office use to support living and working in the same area. - At the corner is a semi-public open space that is connected to the centre of the site.
-The open space is framed by retail uses at grade. - Connecting the semi-public open space to the adjacent streets through clearly defined walking paths and pedestrian crossings. - Planning separate below grade parking garages for each building to allow for undisturbed soil in the eastern common amenity space.
-This contributes to long term mature tree growth. - Orienting the buildings in such a way that promotes clear views through the site and towards the building entrances.

-Many elements of High Quality Design are articulated in the Site Plan Approval and Zoning By-Law Amendment stages.
-These criteria will include meeting the performance standards and guidelines in sections:

-- 5.3.1 Buildings on Intensification Corridors

-- 5.3.2 High-Rise Building Envelope

-- 5.3.3 Mid-Rise Building Envelope

-- 5.3.6 Built Form Transitions

-- 5.3.8 Thresholds and Entrances

-- 5.3.9 Facade Design and Materials

-- 6.2.5 Urban Squares

-- 6.1.2 The Green Approach on Intensification Corridors

-Priority 6 -Frame an Active Public Realm and Pedestrian Environment

-To achieve this Design Priority new buildings will be designed to integrate with public spaces, amenity spaces and streetscapes.
+Priority 4 - A The organization of the site looks to achieve a well-connected site design by: Well-Connected Network that is Safe, Comfortable and Accessible Transitioning the project into two well scaled building blocks that are organized by a series of semi-public open space.
+Future residential use is balanced with office use to support living and working in the same area.
+At the corner is a semi-public open space that is connected to the centre of the site.
+The open space is framed by retail uses at grade.
+Connecting the semi-public open space to the adjacent streets through clearly defined walking paths and pedestrian crossings. • Planning separate below grade parking garages for each building to allow for undisturbed soil in the eastern common amenity space.
+This contributes to long term mature tree growth. • Orienting the buildings in such a way that promotes clear views through the site and towards the building entrances.
+Priority 5 - Promote High Quality Many elements of High Quality Design are articulated in the Site Plan Approval and Zoning By-Law Amendment stages.
+These criteria will include meeting the performance standards and guidelines in sections: Architecture 5.3.1 Buildings on Intensification Corridors 5.3.2 High-Rise Building Envelope 5.3.3 Mid-Rise Building Envelope 5.3.6 Built Form Transitions 5.3.8 Thresholds and Entrances 5.3.9 Facade Design and Materials 6.2.5 Urban Squares 6.1.2 The Green Approach on Intensification Corridors Priority 6 - Frame an Active Public Realm and Pedestrian Environment To achieve this Design Priority new buildings will be designed to integrate with public spaces, amenity spaces and streetscapes.
 The design of the site and the ground floor of buildings should be welcoming to the public with retail wrapping the buildings at grade.
 This creates a seamless transition between private and public spaces and supports a vibrant public realm in both the residential and employments areas.